• Skip to primary navigation

 Volume Conversions for Baking Recipe Ingredients

-Part 5 of my Baking Basics series: These handy conversion charts will help you bake with ease, no matter which units of measurement you use.
+Part of my Baking Basics series: These handy conversion charts will help you bake with ease, no matter which units of measurement you use.
 Includes the most common dry and liquid volume conversions, and tips for measuring different kinds of ingredients.

 A counter full of equipment for measuring dry and liquid ingredients for baking

-One of the most frequent questions I receive is around converting recipe ingredients to different units of measurement.
+One of the most frequent questions I receive is about converting recipe ingredients to different units of measurement.
 Since I live in the United States of America and the majority of my readers are here as well, I opt to write my recipes in U.S. customary units:

 • teaspoons